 The Stateline Campground is located about 40 minutes from Wire Pass and Buckskin Gulch and provides a great camping option for those looking to stay closer to the hiking trails.
 The campground has 28 campsites, each with picnic tables, fire rings, and tent pads.
 The campground also has restrooms and drinking water available for visitors.

-What else is nearby Wire Pass?
+What Else is Nearby Wire Pass?

 Hi!
 I am Rebecca Hrabar, a mom of three kids who travels around Utah and the US in search of beautiful places and incredible views!
 Hiking, kayaking and road tripping are how we spend our free time!